Shashank110205/Adobe_Hack/README.md

-# 🧾 PDF Heading Extractor (Multilingual & Optimized)
+# 🧾 PDF Heading Extractor

 This project extracts structured outlines from PDF documents by detecting headings and classifying them into hierarchical levels (H1, H2, H3).
 The solution is designed to be efficient, multilingual-aware, and ready for scaling across diverse document types.